New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 The product follows assumptions, not behavior.
 Teams design a clean path through the app.
 Real users take shortcuts, skip steps, or get stuck in places no one expected.

 Analytics shows volume, rather than experience.
 Installs, opens, and session counts show how much traffic flows through the app.
 They do not show hesitation, confusion, or the points where users decide to leave.
 As a result, teams often optimize campaigns while the product experience quietly pushes users out.
+Mobile analytics software like Firebase or GA4 shows installs, opens, and funnels.
+It doesn't show a user swiping through three onboarding screens and leaving because the fourth asked for a phone number they didn't want to share.

-Using behavioral insights to understand engagement gaps
+Using behavior mobile analytics tools to understand engagement gaps

 Traditional analytics shows how many users install the app, open it, or drop off.
 It does not show what users do before they leave.